LorenzoGiacobbe/CodiceTesiSDN/README.md

-# Tesi SDN
+# SDN penetration testing tool
-Tutti gli script vengono lanciati da reconnaissance.py
+all scripts can be run from reconnaissance.py